Circle of Control vs Circle of Influence: 7 Emotional Regulation Insights That Reduce Anxiety

 Instead of taking action in their Circle of Influence, they fret, feeling frustrated and powerless.

-How to Apply the Circle of Control in daily life?
+How to apply the Circle of Control in daily life?

 It’s natural to care about big concerns, but we should also focus on what we can control.
 Thoughts, actions, and decisions shape lives.
 In this Circle of Control, taking responsibility improves us.